ausdhcaos/Whatsfordinner/README.md

+Before begining make sure you have node js and npm installed.

-In the project directory, you can run:
+### In the project directory, you need to run:

 ### `npm install`

-we also need react to install React-Router-Dom--- because we are icareating a react app that requirs multiple routes. for this we do
+we also need react to install React-Router-Dom ---> this is because we are creating a react app that requirs multiple routes. for this we do
 ### `npm i react-router-dom`